 Vane Tempest Colliery, located near the coastal town of Seaham, produced coal from 1926 to 1993.
 As part of the UK Government’s coal fields reclamation programme, this vacant brownfield site was given planning permission for the development of housing.
 A full ground investigation revealed the extent of contamination so that appropriate and cost effective remediation measures could be conducted.

 ABG proposed Pozibreak geocomposite capillary break layer in lieu of the 250mm layer of 6F2 stone.
-Pozibreak geocomposite was manufactured coloured bright orange; this removed the need for an additional indicator geogrid.
-The specified Pozibreak was manufactured from HDPE, which provided excellent resistance to the chemicals present in the contaminated ground.
-By choosing Pozibreak capillary break drainage geocomposite the client and contractor were able to reduce the number of vehicle movements by 2,500, greatly minimising the environmental impact on Seaham and vastly speeding up the construction.
+Pozibreak geocomposite was manufactured in a bright orange; this removed the need for an additional indicator geogrid.
+The specified Pozibreak was manufactured from HDPE, which provides excellent resistance to the chemicals present in the contaminated ground.
+By choosing Pozibreak capillary break drainage geocomposite, the client and contractor were able to reduce the number of vehicle movements by 2,500, greatly minimising the environmental impact on Seaham and vastly speeding up the construction.

 ABG Pozibreak Capillary break geocomposite layer placed geotextile down

 ABG provided technical support and manufactured a bespoke solution to reduce the overall project costs.

 Contact ABG today to discuss your contaminated land or drainage project specific requirements and discover how ABG past experience and innovative products can help.